codeWithEdison/drive-logix-connect/API_INTEGRATION_GUIDE.md

 # Frontend API Integration Setup Guide

-This guide explains how to integrate the Lovely Cargo Platform frontend with the backend API using Axios and React Query.
+This guide explains how to integrate the Loveway Logistics frontend with the backend API using Axios and React Query.

 ## 🚀 Quick Start